What Marcin says about the Master’s in Sustainable Urban Design

 "I decided to study at Lund University because of my prior studies in Sweden.
 I did my Erasmus exchange at Blekinge Tekniska Högskola in Karlskrona and I loved the study system in Sweden.
 It offers great support to students.
 Teachers are there for the students, not the other way around.
 When I went back to Poland, I knew I wanted to continue with my Master’s studies in Sweden.
 Lund was the natural choice as it is one of the biggest student towns and the second oldest university in Sweden."

 "The Sustainable Urban Design programme is a mix of architecture, urbanism, social studies and planning.
 It is about designing sustainable spaces for people in cities worldwide."

 How did you like your programme and its course content?
 Did you have any favourite courses?

-What is studying and teaching at Lund University like – are there any differences when you compare it to your home university?
+What are studying and teaching at Lund University like – are there any differences when you compare it to your home university?

-Will the things you’ve learned at Lund be useful to your future work/studies?
+Will the things you’ve learned at Lund be useful to your future studies or work?